philsupertramp/blog/src/notes/the-wet-dream-of-a-lora-explorer.md

 > _IP-Adapter-FaceID-Portrait: same with IP-Adapter-FaceID but for portrait generation (no lora! no controlnet!).
 Specifically, it accepts multiple facial images to enhance similarity (the default is 5)._

 Perfect, exactly what I was looking for.
-I wanted to generate images of Margot Robbie in a red dress.
+I wanted to generate images of Margot Robbie in a black dress.
 So I went to google images, spent 2 minutes collecting a bunch of nice looking portraits of her and started the inference.

 Input images: